 Let’s start with the eight pages that are a must on every small business website.

 Your homepage is the grand entree.
-Though not every visitor will enter via the main entrance (e.g. because of search results or ads), most people will see this website page first.
+Though not every visitor will enter via the main entrance (e.g. because of search results or ads), for most people this is the first page they will see.

 Visitors decide in seconds whether a webpage is relevant or not.
 Make sure to catch the visitor’s attention immediately, tell a compelling story and focus on their needs.
 A clear call to action lets the reader know what action to take.